ansantam/ansantam.github.io/content/authors/admin/_index.md

 Particle accelerators are one of the most complex machines in the world and the challenging research programmes of the next decades can only be met with technological innovation.
 Machine learning methods are a promising technology to not only assist accelerators but to fundamentally change the way they are designed and operated, entering a new era of autonomous and user-driven facilities.
 I currently work on researching and testing machine learning methods to solve relevant problems in particle accelerators.
+If you want to read more about this topic you can check [this](http://fls2023.vrws.de/papers/th3d3.pdf).

 <!-- Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
 Her research interests include distributed robotics, mobile computing and programmable matter.
 She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.